 Have you ever started eating peanut butter straight out of the jar?

 Disastrous.
 Especially when we're stressed out at work or school, or late at night!

 Sweets & Desserts

-This is a bit of a tricky one, because everyone is satisfied by something different, but I do generally recommend buying dessert in single-serving amounts, again to help us stay on track.
+This is a bit of a tricky one, because everyone is satisfied by different dessert types, but I do generally recommend buying dessert in single-serving amounts, again to help us more easily stay on track!

 Some of my personal favorites are Trader Joe's 100-calorie "mini" chocolate bars and Dove's mini ice creams (about 70 calories each).

 However, you DO need to find what will work specifically for you.
 If one mini Dove ice cream bar won't satisfy you, you may end up eating 2 or 3 or 4, which negates what we're trying to accomplish!

 What else do you like to buy in single serving amounts?
 (Or make your own single-serving containers of?)
 Leave me a comment!